Child Life Internship

 Applicants must have experience working with hospitalized children.
 All hours must be completed prior to submitting application.
 Required experience will be considered from one of the following:

-- Completion of a 100 hour (minimum) Child Life Practicum while under the supervision of a certifiable Child Life Specialist (Must be completed prior to submitting application).
+- Completion of a 100 hour (minimum) Child Life Practicum while under the supervision of a certified Child Life Specialist (Must be completed prior to submitting application).

 - Completion of 6 months and a minimum of 250 hours of employment as a Child Life Assistant, under the supervision of a Child Life program.